Dentures Boca Raton

 • Tooth sensitivity, especially when biting into something too hot or cold.

-• Severe tooth decay hindering your smile’s functionality.
+• Severe tooth decay that is hindering your smile’s functionality.

 • Sufficiently healthy gums.

-• Adequately dense jawbone and bony ridges in your mouth.
+• An adequately dense jawbone and bony ridges in your mouth.

 Once we’ve examined your condition, we can determine the best type of restoration to meet your needs.
 Whether you require full dentures, a partial set, or need implants to anchor them, our team can provide customized prosthetics to rebuild your grin.